tramitit/guides/en/poland/application_for_citizenship.md

 ---
-title: "Application for citizenship"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Poland"]
+categories:
-meta_title: ""
+- Poland
+date: '2024-06-07'
-description: "Guide on how to apply for Polish citizenship"
+description: Learn how to qualify and apply for Polish citizenship, whether in Poland or abroad.
+Obtain necessary documents and follow the application process in detail.
 draft: false
+meta_title: 'Applying for Polish Citizenship: A Step-by-Step Guide'
+title: 'Applying for Polish Citizenship: A Step-by-Step Guide'
-translationKey: "poland-application_for_citizenship"
+translationKey: poland-application_for_citizenship
 ---

 ## Description
 ### What is it?